Skip Navigation or Skip to Content

 Be transported to France as you are introduced to authentic recipes, insights into French culture, and helpful phrases for travelers.
 Coffee will be provided, and light, savory treats and sweet treats will be available for purchase.

 • What is Beauty?
-Lookin' Good Through the Ages! | On Campus | NEW!
+Lookin' Good Through the Ages! | On Campus |

 • Fee: $40.00